 Urban Ocean Festival Art Exhibition Juried Show

-Deadline: Friday, March 29 by 6:00 p.m.
+Deadline: Thursday, March 31, 2016, by 5:00 p.m.

 The Aquarium of the Pacific is accepting images via JPEG format to be juried for its upcoming Urban Ocean Festival event.
-All submitted art pieces should fall under the theme of “Our Urban Ocean,” which may include artwork about our ports, human uses of the ocean (i.e. SCUBA diving, water sports, beach activities), marine life affected by the urban ocean, or ocean pollution.
+All submitted art pieces should fall under the theme of “My Urban Ocean,” which may include artwork about our ports, human uses of the ocean (i.e. SCUBA diving, water sports, beach activities), marine life affected by the urban ocean, or ocean pollution.
 The theme of your work should be how you see the urbanized coast and ocean and what they mean to you.

 Eligibility: The call is open to all emerging artists working in Los Angeles, Orange, Riverside, Ventura and San Bernardino counties.
 Entrants must be 18 years of age or older to apply.